From time to time I have written about my obsession with the music of Bruce Springsteen.

 A year later I saw Springsteen and the E Street Band in concert for the first time.
 That number is now approaching 30.

-The movie “Blinded by the Light” opens this weekend and is playing in Saratoga.
+The movie “Blinded by the Light” opens this weekend and is playing locally.
 I suspect I will be there.

 The movie is not particularly about Springsteen or his career, but a Pakistani boy growing up in England who has that moment when the music speaks to him.